AP2 Mandate Model

 Mandate-to-Receipt Audit Linkage

-A critical design decision is how AP2 mandate hashes link to Stellar settlement receipts.
-REAPP implements this atomically:
+AP2 mandate hashes need to link to Stellar settlement receipts.
+REAPP does this atomically:

 - The Soroban registry maintains persistent state keyed by

-(mandate_hash → tx_hash)for every settled payment - Upon settlement, x402stellar returns an
+(mandate_hash → tx_hash)for every settled payment - Upon settlement, the x402 facilitator returns an

 X-PAYMENT-RESPONSEheader containing the Stellar transaction ID, payer address, and network confirmation - The SDK calls